 - Useful technical contact information

 The School of Chemistry provides a list of regulations relevant to its current postgraduate research students.
 The current regulations apply to all students who commenced their studies in 2008 or later.
-Alternative regulations apply for students who commenced in 2007 or prior to 2007 Useful information is also available from the Graduate Studies Office.
+Useful information is also available from the Graduate Studies Office.
 College guidelines concerning postgraduate supervision have also been circulated to all postgraduate students in Trinity College.

 All postgraduate students must attend courses and obtain the required number of credits according to the Dublin Chemistry Regulations.